MileHacker Logo

 • Typhoons might bring heavy rainfall, strong winds, and cause transportation disruptions from August to October.

-• Monitor weather forecasts closely if traveling during this time for any potential impacts on your itinerary.
+• Monitor weather forecasts closely if traveling during this period for any potential impacts on your itinerary.

 • Take precautions against heatstroke during summer's extreme temperatures; hydrate and seek shade.